 To try and calm the furore of the matter, the Department of Immigration and Citizenship has announced that the costs of the 457 visa application will double in July when the price rises from $455 to $900 on July 1.

-Whilst the rise in fees might bring in much needed investment to the Australian industry, the increases has concerned businesses who think that it might put people off for applying into the skilled migrant programme.
+Whilst the rise in fees might bring in much-needed investment to the Australian industry, the increases has concerned businesses who think that it might put people off from applying to the skilled migrant programme.

 The problem could be particularly tricky for the farming industry who is one of the biggest beneficiaries of the skilled migrant visa.
 Many farms often struggle to attract Australian workers due to their remote location which means there is a growing need for foreign workers.